web-km200/web-km200/README.md

 * tick several boxes to allow Buderus everything they want from your firstborn and more,
 * set up a private password for the web KM device with the smartphone app.

-After that, internet access can be blocked for the Web KM200 device, and the smartphone app can be deleted.
+After that, device owners who want to interact with their Buderus heating system locally without using the Buderus app and without sending their system's data to Buderus' servers may block internet access  for the Web KM200 device, and delete the smartphone app.

-# HTTP communication
+# Local HTTP communication
 When opening http://TK-850-JH3E-NET/ in a browser, then an empty web page displays.
 Any URL other than / shows

 > Sorry, the requested file does not exist on this server.